phueb/Zorro/README.md

 2. chose words to be included for each paradigm using `scripts/chose_words_for_inclusion.py`
 2. make and save test sentences using `scripts/make_sentences.py`

+The grammatical correctness of each sentence is determined by its position in the text file:
+- sentences on odd numbered lines (1, 3, etc.) are un-grammatical
+- sentences on even numbered lines (2, 4, etc.) are grammatical

 To score predictions made by your models:

 1. score forced-choice predictions using `scripts/plot_accuracy.py`